The first thing you need is an ImageEngine account. We offer three different plans: Basic, Standard or Pro.

 - Trial period is 60 days.

-If you want to trial an ImageEngine Pro account, please reach out to our Customer Success Team who will happily help to get you started.
+If you want to trial an ImageEngine Pro account, please reach out to our Customer Success Team who will happily help you get started.

 During the signup process you’ll be asked some questions to configure ImageEngine, outlined here.